eana/bitwarden-tf-aws/README.md

 - By default, it uses `t2.micro` and `t2.small` as instances, and it launches the cheapest one
 - Fixed source IP address by reattaching ENI
 - Encrypted secrets using [mozilla/sops](https://github.com/mozilla/sops)
+- If the user needs, it can create all required network resources (VPC, subnets, etc.)

 ## How it works